Today, we’re gonna talk about websites that track ships for free. But first, let us understand what vessel tracking is and the technology behind it.

 Having the world’s largest AIS monitoring network, they receive more than half a billion positions daily!
 This data is huge but with varying degrees of quality- errors, incomplete information, and contradictions.

 However, the raw data is filtered down to 30 million positions daily which equates to one position per ship per minute.

 MarineTraffic is the brainchild of Dimitris Lekkas, a ship spotter, radio enthusiast, and computer geek.

 From his humble beginning in 2006, the site grew and took pride in its 18 million monthly visitors per month with 80 million page views.

 Vessel Tracking Features

 I personally use MarineTraffic when searching for ships.
-Just like you, I’m a seafarer who likes to watch over my friends sailing on another vessels.
+Just like you, I’m a seafarer who likes to watch over my friends sailing on other vessels.

-Lately, I discovered that they too offer different map features such as Standard, Simple, Satellite, Dark Map and nautical chart.
+Lately, I discovered that they too offer different map features such as Standard, Simple, Satellite, Dark Map, and nautical charts.
 The latter is available for premium membership.

 There are still many great features MarineTraffic has for its users.
 Whether free or paid, you can explore a variety of them on their website.

-You can download an app which is available in iOS and Android devices.
+You can download an app that is available on iOS and Android devices.